kartikperisetla/kartikperisetla.github.io/_pages/projects.md

 <img class="thumbnail" src="/assets/img/nell.png" width="140px" height="125px" border="0px" />
 <p align="justify">
     <b><h4 style="color:#4E505A">a computer system that learns over time to read the web</h4></b>
-    I worked on project NELL during my Masters at Carnegie Mellon University under <a href="http://www.cs.cmu.edu/~wcohen/">Prof. William Cohen</a><br/><br/>
+    worked on project <a href="http://rtw.ml.cmu.edu/rtw/">NELL</a> at Carnegie Mellon University under <a href="http://www.cs.cmu.edu/~wcohen/">Prof. William Cohen</a><br/><br/>

     You can read more about this project at: <a href="http://rtw.ml.cmu.edu/rtw/">http://rtw.ml.cmu.edu/rtw/</a>